William J. Fox: Post-World War II

-In 1951, Fox was given the title of "county engineer" and oversaw five of the county's engineering departments.
+In 1951, Fox was given the title of "county engineer" and oversaw five of Los Angeles county's engineering departments.
 In 1954, Fox recommended the construction of an airfield in the Antelope Valley; his recommendation was approved by the Los Angeles County Board of Supervisors, and on November 14, 1959, the General William J. Fox Airfield was inaugurated and named in his honor.
 Fox retired from civil engineering in 1955 and resigned from his local government positions.

 Later life and death

-In 1959, Fox moved to San Miguel de Allende, Mexico where he wanted to learn the Spanish language so that he could move to Spain to retire.
+In 1959, Fox moved to San Miguel de Allende, Mexico, where he wanted to learn the Spanish language so that he could move to Spain to retire.
 While there, however, he stated that he "liked the horses, the surrounding country and the people I met" and eventually remained in Mexico and became a charro, a type of Mexican horse rider.
 He became a member of the San Miguel charro team and later the Mexico national charro team.
 While in Mexico, Time columnist Ed Ainsworth described Fox becoming a charro as "utterly incredible" due to Fox's American heritage, stating that charros were the "most exclusive organization of strictly Mexican horsemen imaginable".
 Fox lived in Mexico until 1981 when he returned to the United States and settled in Fillmore, California.

 Fox died in Fillmore on April 11, 1993.
 He was buried in Trenton.